-So it stands to reason if you cannot water but 50 acres of corn with furrow irrigation, you probably cannot water the 130 acres of corn that a sprinkler would cover.
+so it stands to reason if you cannot water but 50 acres of corn with furrow irrigation, you probably cannot water the 130 acres of corn that a sprinkler optimum.
+Irrigation intervals are better and water leaves the picture as a limiting factor.

 Adequate amounts of irrigation water changes all this.
-With 800 to 1000 gallons per minute available a sprinkler functions at its optimum.
-Irrigation intervals are better and water leaves the picture as a limiting factor.
+With 800 to 1000 gallons